astropy/astropy/docs/install.rst

     make html

-And the documentation will be generated in the same location, but using the *installed* version of Astropy.
+And the documentation will be generated in the same location, but using the *installed* version of `astropy`.

-Reporting issues/requesting features
+Reporting Issues/Requesting Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned above, building the documentation depends on a number of sphinx extensions and other packages.
-Since it isn't always possible to know which package is causing issues or would need to have a new feature implemented, you can open an issue in the `core Astropy package issue tracker <https://github.com/astropy/astropy/issues>`_.
+Since it is not always possible to know which package is causing issues or would need to have a new feature implemented, you can open an issue in the `core astropy package issue tracker <https://github.com/astropy/astropy/issues>`_.
 However, if you wish, you can also open issues in the repositories for some of the dependencies: